 STEP THREE - FILING THE BANKRUPTCY

-Once I have all of the documents that I need and all of the fees paid in full, we will schedule your signing appointment.
+Once we have all of the documents that we need and all of the fees paid in full, we will schedule your signing appointment.
 I schedule an appointment with you for about 2 to 3 hours to prepare your petition.
 Generally it does not take that long, but sometimes it does, so I find that it is best to schedule a bit longer and have time set aside for what could be needed rather than run short on time.

 I will have a lot of your petition completed after reviewing through the documents you provided ahead of time.
 I will thoroughly review through this information with you to ensure that it is true and accurate to the best of your knowledge.
 You will be signing this under penalty of perjury, so it is important that we are as thorough as possible.